 In my opinion, every child should be allowed to trampoline as often as they can.
-As there are so numerous trampoline benefits for kids.
+As there are so many trampoline benefits.

-We purchased our trampoline back in 2015 (when Freddie was 5) and I have to say it was the best present we have ever brought.
+We purchased our trampoline back in 2015 (when our son was 5) and I have to say it was the best gift we have ever purchased.

-The reason we got it in the first place is a fairly long story.
-But I will summarise, we went through the adoption process about 4 years ago as we desperately wanted to adopt.
-Our social worker went into great detail about the benefits of trampolining for autism and how jumping on a trampoline was a great idea for children, and especially “looked after children”.
+The reason we got a trampoline in the first place is a long story.
+But I will summarize, we went through the adoption process about 4 years ago as we desperately wanted to adopt.
+Our social worker went into great detail about the benefits of trampolining for autism and how jumping on a trampoline was a great idea for children, especially “looked after children”.

 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**

-Freddie is now 8 years old and still enjoys jumping on his trampoline every day it is not raining, and in fact, really enjoyed it recently in the snow!
+Our son is now 8 years old and jumps on his trampoline every day it is not raining.
+In fact, he recently enjoyed it in the snow!

-We are now homeschooling so having a trampoline has been a Godsend when Freddie needs 10 minutes to regroup.
+As we now homeschool having a trampoline has been a Godsend, especially when he needs 10 minutes to regroup.

 Using trampolines to keep your child entertained is a healthy alternative to jumping on your furniture (which is not ideal!).
 Kids love the thrill of jumping off the trampoline, skyrocketing into mid-air and I love that they’re using up their seemingly endless energy.